On two dualities

 The four corners

-The core Christian belief is in a transcendental personal Reality that is the only true and self-sufficient one over all the others.
-Though lacking this monolithic unity, the persons of the world inhabited by animists and autists are assumed to be Real each in and of themselves, with the relations and laws of the (neurotypical) "civilized" ancients having a secondary, subservient existence.
+Though lacking the Christian's monolithic unity, the persons of the world inhabited by animists and autists are assumed to be Real each in and of themselves, subject to a common shared reality, with the relations and laws of the (neurotypical) "civilized" ancients having a secondary, subservient existence.

 A modern, comprehensive bureaucratic state is often invoked as an example, though there are less immediately coercively brutal implementations: